 Compare device capacity and consider the power output required by your electrical devices.
 You can look at your power consumption and the voltage needs of connected devices compared to what the battery capacity of the UPS is.

-What Are the Benefits of Using a Uninterruptible Power Supply Devices?
+What Are the Benefits of Using UPS Devices?

-- Extends the lifespan of your electronics and appliances by protecting them from damage caused by unstable voltage conditions
+- Extends the lifespan of your electronics and appliances by protecting their input electricity from unstable voltage conditions

-- Allows time for mission-critical system shutdowns during power cuts by supplying short-term power to equipment
+- Allows time for mission-critical system shutdowns during power cuts by supplying short-term energy to equipment

 - Provides battery backup power when load shedding strikes so you can keep working

-- Allows time for generators to start or backup power to kick in if power failure occurs
+- Allows time for generators to start or backup power to kick in if a electrical system failure occurs

-- Lowers business interruption costs because work can continue as usual even if the incoming power from the utility company fails
+- Lowers business interruption costs because work can continue as usual even if the incoming electricity from the utility company fails

 The Virtual Sense Range of UPS Devices

-Whether you need a device that gives you battery runtime for an extended period or a back-up source of power to allow for safe shutdown of equipment, we have an uninterrupted power supply device for you.
-Discover the basic features of different types of UPS devices available from Virtual Sense Power:
+Whether you need a device that gives you battery runtime for an extended period or a back-up source of electricity to allow for safe shutdown of equipment, we have an UPS device for you.
+Discover the basic features of different types of UPS systems available from Virtual Sense Power:

 Line-Interactive UPS Systems (Pure Sine Wave Units)

 A line-interactive UPS must always be plugged in to the wall.
-When the power flow is normal, it flows from the wall socket, through the inverter within line-interactive units, to charge the UPS battery.
-When there is a power cut, the battery power kicks in and supplies power.
+When the electricity flow is normal, it flows from the wall socket, through the inverter within line-interactive units, to charge the UPS battery.
+When there is a blackout, the battery power kicks in and supplies electricity.

 Line InteraLine Interactive, pure sine wave Unitsctive